White Sox vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has 88 hits with 17 doubles, two triples, 30 home runs and 54 walks.
+- Matt Olson has put up 91 hits with 18 doubles, two triples, 30 home runs and 54 walks.
 He has driven in 76 runs with one stolen base.

-- Olson has picked up a hit in five games in a row.
-During his last five outings he is hitting .350 with a double, two home runs, a walk and eight RBI.
+- Olson brings a six-game streak with at least one hit into this contest.
+In his last 10 games he is hitting .359 with four doubles, two home runs, four walks and nine RBI.

 Olson Recent Games